zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 By importing boolean fields or attributes "0" and "False" regardsless case (uppercase, lowercase) are interpreted as FALSE value.
 "1" and "True" relardless case are interpreted as TRUE value.
 If NULL value for boolean field or attribute is not allowed "" and "empty" value are also interpreted as FALSE value.

 ### Relations
 Each entity may have one-to-many, many-to-one or many-to-many relations to other entities.
 Import feeds module enables to import data with direct relations of all types.
-Existing relations can be found and linked or new data records for relations can be created and linked.
+Data record from the related entity can can be found and linked or new data record for the related entity can be created and linked.
 Each relation is available for configuration as a field.
 To create a mapping rule for a relation you need to set the "Type" of your mapping rule to "Field" and choose your relation name as a "Field".
 Let's configure a "Brand" relation.
 So we choose "Brand" in the "Field" field and "Brand" in the "Column(s)" field.
 For a relation we also need to select the related entity fields, we choose ID, Name, Name in German, Active and Code.

 ![Configurator relations](_assets/import-feeds-configurator-relations.png)